 Colorado is a unique state with lots to offer visitors.
-From diverse cities, snow-capped Rocky Mountains, scenic train routes on The Durango Train, and breathtaking views; there is plenty to see in Colorado.
+From diverse cities, snow-capped mountains, scenic train routes on Durango Train, and breathtaking views; there is plenty to see in Colorado.
 With so many national parks, monuments, and historic areas, you’ll be sure to have memorable experiences.

 Colorado gives you the best experience of the United States’ open road.
 This beautiful state has some of the most astounding stretches of highway in the country, connecting mountain resorts to artists’ colonies to pioneer towns.

 Colorado’s parks have a wide variety of experiences available for every type of traveler.
-Whether you are a mountain biker, fisherman, backpacker, skier, or anything else, there is something for everyone.
+Whether you are a mountain biker, fisher, backpacker, or anything else, there is something for everyone.